ElizaSun/blog/source/_posts/Week-7.md

 ---
-title: Reflection from Cao’s article for week 7 - Environmental or Individual Factor that Matters
+title: Reflection for week 7 - Environmental or Individual Factor that Matters
 date: 2017-02-24 11:11:11
 tags: Education
 ---